KygekTeam/PHAR-Converter/README.md

-# pharconverter
+# PHAR-Converter

-A PHAR file converter CLI app written in PHP
+Simple to use PHAR Converter utility written in PHP CLI